-BASIC NURSE AIDE (CNA) PROGRAM
+BASIC NURSE AIDE TRAINING PROGRAM (NATP)

 This program is approved by the Michigan State Department of Health.
 The program is designed to ensure nursing aides employed in health care facilities gain the knowledge, skills, and attitudes essential for the provision of quality care in support of state and federal regulations.
-The program is three (3) weeks in length and consists of sixty (60) hours of classroom instruction and thirty (30) hours of externship experience in a licensed nursing facility.
-Successful completion leads to registration as a Certified Nurse Aide (CNA) in the State of Michigan.
-In order to be considered a candidate for this program, students must meet basic requirements for admission and pass a Basis Reading and Math Test.
+In Grand Rapids the program is four (4) weeks in length and consists of seventy-two (72) hours of classroom instruction and sixteen (16) hours of clinical experience in a licensed nursing facility.
+In Kalamazoo the program is three (3) weeks in length and consists of sixty (60) hours of classroom instruction and thirty (30) hours of clinical experience in a licensed nursing facility.
+Successful completion of the basic NATP prepares the student to take the Competancy Evaluation Program (CEP) and upon passing placement on the Michigan Nurse Aid Registry.
+In order to be considered a candidate for this program, students must meet basic requirements for admission.

-Class Size: Maximum 20 students / 3 week program.
+Class Size (Grand Rapids): Maximum 16 students / 4 week program.
 (All lectures and labs are based on a 50-minute clock hour.)